My Two Cents. (Probably Worth a Little More).

 These are two completely different purchases and they require different thinking.

 New builds offer modern layouts, current energy efficiency standards, builder warranties, and the appeal of nobody else's choices embedded in the finishes.
-They also come with timelines that slip, upgrade pricing that adds up faster than the sales sheet implies, and the reality that you're often buying into a community that's still under construction for years to come — which means equipment noise, incomplete parks, and a neighbourhood that won't look like the renderings for a while.
+They also come with timelines that slip, upgrade pricing that adds up faster than the sales sheet implies, and the reality that you're often buying into a community that's still under civil construction for years to come — which means equipment noise, incomplete parks, and a neighbourhood that won't look like the renderings for a while.

 Resale homes offer established communities, mature landscaping, and often more square footage per dollar.
 They come with their own questions: age of the mechanical systems, whether any renovations were done with permits, how the foundation and drainage have settled over time.
-With my construction background, I walk resale properties with a different lens than most — and what I'm looking at goes well beyond the kitchen backsplash.
+With my civil construction background, I walk resale properties with a different lens than most — and what I'm looking at goes well beyond the kitchen backsplash.

 Neither is categorically better.
 They just require honest conversations about what you're actually prioritizing.